 VALUING WHO WE ARE AT WORK

-Do you work to help low-income people earn more money, save money, afford housing, start a business, or otherwise fight to make California just and equitable for communities that have been historically excluded from economic security?
+Do you help low-income people earn more money, save money, reduce their debt, afford housing, or start a business in California?
+Do you help Californians develop health and community assets?
+Do you work to make California equitable for communities that have been excluded from economic security?
+If you do, then we consider you an asset builder, and WE WANT TO HEAR FROM YOU.

-Everyone has lived experience that matters, because each of us is a complex individual that brings more than just technical expertise to the communities we work with.
-We want to reach everyone who works at an asset building or economic justice organization serving California’s communities.
+Everyone has lived experience that matters.
+Each of us brings more than just technical expertise to the communities we work with.
+No matter what field you work in –from housing to public health — we want to reach everyone who works to support asset building or economic justice for California’s communities.

-Please complete the California Asset Building Coalition Community Census and share it with other asset builders in your professional network.
+Please complete the CA Asset Building Community Survey (below) and share it with other asset builders in your professional network.

-We’ll also be interviewing some of you for this project and developing some of these interviews into profiles of you, for you, and, with your permission, sharing them through our “Inside Look: Meet Our Members” Series to be featured in CABC newsletters, and amplified through our social media.
+For this project, we are also interviewing some of you and turning the interviews into profiles of you, for you.
+With your permission, we are sharing them through our “Inside Look: Meet Our Members” Series to be featured in CABC newsletters, and amplified through our social media.

 We aim to use the information from this project to help funders and decision makers understand how our experiences impact the way we work and the collective needs and challenges of the individuals and organizations in California’s asset building community.
 We also intend for this research to help us more effectively tell the story of who we are to the world, the kind of world we’re building together for our communities, and create actionable plans to make it happen.